lechmazur/buyout_game/README.md

    Seats vote publicly.
 Tie-break speeches and tie-break votes are used when needed.

 5. **Final two**
-   The finalists get **2** private negotiation rounds, then simultaneous settlement submissions, then a capped sealed buyout fallback if settlement fails.
+   The finalists get **2** private negotiation rounds, then simultaneous settlement submissions.
+Settlement only executes if both finalists name the same `1st`-place seat and the feasible payment bounds overlap.
+Otherwise the game falls to a capped sealed buyout.
 Settlement payments and fallback bids are bounded by current balances and the underlying prize gap, so the finale cannot create arbitrary value.

 6. **Public endgame disclosure**
    After finalist-controlled placement is fixed, the benchmark publicly discloses the economics, the finalists make short public appeals, and the eliminated jurors split only a bounded reserved bonus pool.
 Jurors cannot overturn who got 1st and 2nd; they only reallocate that reserved bonus after placement is fixed.